If you missed James Kirkup’s article last month in the Spectator, about the tactics of trans lobbyists, go now, read it! I’ll wait.

 Kirkup asks an important question that the media has yet to answer.
 How has a certain idea taken hold in so many places so swiftly?

 Though I am interested in the “how” that Kirkup tracks beautifully in his article, I am also intensely intrigued with why (and I think you should be too) giant charitable, media, tax and law conglomerates such as Dentons and Reuters are interested in transgenderism, which impacts less than one percent of the population - especially children being diagnosed as transgender, which there are even less of.
 Why are Dentons and Reuters invested in a tiny, by comparison, LGBT NGO?
-ILGYO is a European network of 92 lesbian, gay, bisexual, transgender and queer youth and student organizations.
-Why are Reuters and Dentons driving the normalization of transgender children, as if there were scientific proof that any such subset of humans exists?
-There isn’t.
+ILGYO is a European network of 92 lesbians, gay, bisexual, transgender, and queer youth and student organizations.
+Why are Reuters and Dentons driving the normalization of "transgender children" (children with manufactured sex identities) as if there were scientific proof that any such subset of humans exists (There isn’t)?
 Certainly not in the biological sense.
-Children who experience body dysphoria about their sex, up until very recently were so rare a phenomenon, no one ever heard of them.
-Now we have somewhere in the neighborhood of 50 + “gender” clinics in the US (the largest serving 1000 children), treating a condition that is considered at once, disordered enough from the norm to need clinics, drugs, medical oversight and the halting of puberty but also normal enough to be considered just another way to be human – hence the guidance from Reuters and Dentons.
+Children who experience body dysphoria about their sex, up until very recently, were so rare a phenomenon no one ever heard of them.
+Now we have somewhere in the neighborhood of 300 + “gender” clinics in the US (the largest serving 1000 children), treating a condition that is considered at once, disordered enough from the norm to need clinics, drugs, medical oversight, and the halting of puberty but also normal enough to be considered just another way to be human – hence the guidance from Reuters and Dentons.

 Denton’s, by its own estimation, is the largest law firm in the world.
 In 2015, as reported by Reuters, Dentons merged with the largest law firm in China, Dacheng, which together will create the world’s largest international law firm, comprising more the 6,500 lawyers in 50 countries.